FizzeyDev/ChampionsTools/README.md

 sides of the field (either Pokémon can be the one behind Stealth Rock), matching how Smogon's own calculator treats it.

+### Minimum-investment reverse calc

+Select any damaging move's result to see two extra lines: the minimum Stat Points the defender needs in Def/SpD to guarantee surviving that exact hit, and the minimum Stat Points the attacker needs in Atk/SpA to guarantee the OHKO — everything else on both sides held fixed.
+See `src/lib/features/reverseCalc.ts`.

 ## Other features

 - **EN / FR** interface, switchable at any time, persisted locally
 - **Save Pokémon builds** to the browser (name them, recall them later, assign to either side) — `src/lib/features/savedPokemon.ts`
-- **Import/export** single sets or full 6-Pokémon teams in Showdown's plain-text format
+- **Import/export** single sets or full teams in Showdown's plain-text format
 - **Shareable links** — the whole battle state round-trips through a URL
+- A free-text notes panel (bottom of the Field column) for scratch strategy notes, saved to the browser as you type
 - Type effectiveness chart per Pokémon (×4 down to ×0)
 - Per-hit damage breakdown on multi-hit moves (Smogon's own calculator only shows the combined range)
 - Custom-styled checkboxes and search inputs that open the mobile keyboard properly (plain `<input>`, no custom widget)